 Lessons in Authentic Sarawakian Cuisine

 Embark on an authentic Sarawak culinary experience, from market to stove to table.
-Explore the Old Town of the city with your local guide before heading off to the hustle and bustle of the local market.
+Walk along the Waterfront with your local guide before heading off to the hustle and bustle of the local market.
 Here you will discover the abundance of delicious local produce, some of which you’ll use in your cooking class.
 You will also learn about the traditions in Sarawak cooking and how to combine exotic flavors to create a masterpiece!

 Walk through the heart of Kuching’s Old Town, learning about its architecture and rich history.